AideenM12/Joyce-English-School-MS4/TESTING.md

 ---

-### Test Case 15
+### Test Case 16
-> As a parent I want to be able to sign my children up for appropriate courses based on their age and have the option of continuning their education over the summer through an English language based summer camp.
+> As a parent I want to be able to sign my children up for appropriate courses based on their age and have the option of continuing their education over the summer through an English language-based summer camp.

 **Description**
 Verify that the school offers classes for children and summer camps.